tytydraco/yessleep/out/Ive_always_been_afraid_of_mirrors.md

 It didn’t make any sense.
 I couldn’t breathe.
 I threw the cutting board again, and there was a bigger shattering sound, a crumpling, and I heard the mirror shards falling to the floor on the other side of the wall.

 I peeked though.
-It was so dark I pulled out my phone flashlight.
-On the other side of the mirror was a little room.
+It was dark on the other side.
+If I let myself think, I'd run screaming.
+So I pulled out my phone flashlight to get a better look.
+Peering through, I saw a little room on the other side of the mirror.
 It looked just like my bathroom.
 It had the same wallpaper, the same towel hanger we hardly used, the same doorstop on the wall.

 I used shampoo bottles to knock out the rest of the glass shards.
-I clambered onto the sink and climbed through.
-There was glass sliding under my slippers, and I felt pricking at the bottoms of my feet, but I ignored it.
+I kept a large shard clutched in my hand carefully, as a weapon, and then I clambered onto the sink and climbed through.
+There was broken glass sliding under my slippers, and I felt it pricking the bottoms of my feet.
+I turned around, inspecting.

 On the other side of the small room, where I couldn't have seen from the mirror, there was a little nest made out of what looked like old blankets.
 I recognized some—the Scooby-Doo blanket we thought I’d left in McDonald’s, the quilt my grandma had made for my mom when I was born.
+She'd blamed me for losing it.
 They were soiled, blackened and dirty.
-Next to it, a toilet, and a sink.
+They smelled.
+There was a toilet and a sink, which didn't work.
 There was a door that didn’t open, to my relief, no matter how hard I tugged.

 I turned to look at the hole I’d climbed through.
 There was a wire bent above the mirror.
 I reached up, and realized it was attached to a wooden square, which had been the frame for the mirror before I’d shattered it.
 It was removable from this side.
 I took it down.
 There were still shards embedded at the top of the hole, on the side where my bathroom was.
 I saw that they were only glass, perfectly see-through.
 Not a mirror.

 There had never been a mirror in our bathroom.
 There was a glass window, and the mirror someone hung up against it, facing outwards, and which they took down sometimes, at night.

-I climbed out as fast as I could and called the police.
-They came several hours later, skeptical at my claim I’d found a hidden room in my bathroom.
-They went into the hole and came back out, delighted.
+What if it came back and saw I'd found its spot?
+I climbed out as fast as I could, splitting open my forearms in the process.
+I barricaded the bathroom door before calling the police.
+The dispatcher was skeptical about my story; maybe that's why it took the cops hours to show up.
+I paced the living room the whole time I waited, picking at my new scabs, flinching at every sound.
+They showed up, greeted me without interest, went into the batheoom and came back out, delighted.

 “This is a weird one,” one commented to me.
 “Listen.
 Whoever’s been livin there is long gone.
 You said the house been unoccupied?
 How long?”